TensorRT-Model-Optimizer

 from PyPI:

-To install from source in editable mode with all development dependencies or to test the latest changes, run:
+To install from source in editable mode with all development dependencies or to use the latest features, run:

 # Clone the Model Optimizer repository